noruxekk/Loader1/README.md

     * The checks currently use forums_users, the default install of MyBB will make it mybb_users.
 Please make sure that they coincide correctly.
     * $link refers to your MySQL login... **NOT** your cPanel login... didn't think I'd have to put that in here

-4. In usercheck_get.php, modify the usergroup numbers to match your forums.

-5. Go to your MyBB admin panel -> configuration -> general configuration.
+4. Go to your MyBB admin panel -> configuration -> general configuration.

-6. Set the CAPTCHA field to none.
+5. Set the CAPTCHA field to none.

-7. Now to go configuration -> login and registration options
+6. Now to go configuration -> login and registration options

-8. Set "Number of times to allow failed logins" to 0
+7. Set "Number of times to allow failed logins" to 0

 ## Loader VB